 What If Your Spouse Refuses to Negotiate a Divorce?

 Although many couples successfully negotiate an amicable settlement, others do not.
-If you have tried alternative dispute resolution and still cannot deal with your ex, contact an experienced divorce lawyer.
+If you have tried alternative dispute resolution and cannot deal with your ex, contact an experienced Raleigh divorce lawyer.
 They can represent you, shield you from emotional conflict, and advocate for a fair settlement.
 Even if you and your spouse reach a tentative agreement, consult a trained attorney to ensure an equitable arrangement.
-Contact Marshall & Taylor PLLC at (919) 833-1040 for a free consultation.
+Contact Marshall & Taylor PLLC at (919) 833-1040 or via our online form for a consultation.